 Wash the area well with soap and water.

 Apply a cold or ice pack wrapped in a cloth to help reduce swelling and pain.
 Use this for 10 minutes on and 10 minutes off for 30 to 60 minutes.
+This will also help with itching.

 If the sting happens on an arm or leg, elevate the limb to help reduce swelling.